MaximFrumkin/BinanceOrderBook/README.md

 # BinanceOrderBook
-Creates a local order book, by first getting a snapshot, and then applying changes using data from a stream.
+Create a local order book, using a snapshot and data from a stream.